-- Outcomes section may only contain data/figures that were generated primarily by the applicant. - Applications without appropriate and clear attribution in the Data Attribution tables as well as in the Project Description sections will be unfavorably reviewed and may be administratively disqualified.
+- Provide appropriate attribution for all data/figures as well as "data not shown."
+It should be clear which data/figures were generated primarily by the applicant and which data/figures were primarily generated by others.
+The Background and Previous Data from Others section must only contain data generated primarily by others.
+The Preliminary Data from the Applicant section and the Experimental Design and Expected Outcomes section may only contain data/figures that were generated primarily by the applicant. - Applications without appropriate and clear attribution in the Data Attribution tables as well as in the Project Description sections will be unfavorably reviewed and may be administratively disqualified.

-• Project Description:
+Project Description:

 - Follow the order in the template. - If you do not have direct and demonstrable access to materials, access should be confirmed through letters of collaboration/support from the supplier.
 Lack of clear access to materials may indicate feasibility issues which may negatively affect the review of your application. - The text in the body of the Project Description sections as well as in the figure legends must clearly identify the model system(s) with enough description so that the reviewer understands the system.
-Use appropriate descriptors in these sections which may then refer to details in the Description of Models, Drugs/Reagents, and Trials sections. - Applications that appear to include writing and figures directly from their Sponsor's prior grant submissions will be unfavorably reviewed; the exceptions are figures in the Background and the "previous work" portion of the Previous Work/Preliminary Data section of the application template (but proper attribution is necessary).
+Use appropriate descriptors in these sections which may then refer to details in the Description of Models, Drugs/Reagents, and Trials sections. - Applications that appear to include writing and figures directly from their Sponsor's prior grant submissions will be unfavorably reviewed; the exceptions are figures in the Background and Previous Data from Others section of the application template (but proper attribution is necessary).
 In addition, excessive and direct copying/pasting sections from publications is not acceptable.
 In cases where figures are used from publications, proper attribution must be clear in the figure itself, even if it is from the Sponsor's and/or applicant's publication.
 Failure to follow these rules will negatively affect your application (as it has in prior application cycles). - Disease Demographics and Equitable Research Models and Approaches: As the scientific and medical fields are increasingly aware of demographic differences in disease incidence as well as outcomes, it is important for basic/translational scientists to begin exploring ways in which they can contribute to a better understanding of these disparities.
 Engaging with this question not only enhances the relevance of your research but also helps in developing more effective and equitable treatments.
-Therefore, please describe the racial, ethnic, and gender demographics for all diseases that are the focus of your research program.
-Where possible, describe how you will consider equity in your research models and approaches.
-As an example, if one is using genomic data or patient samples in their research, they should describe how they will attempt to use genomic data or patient samples that represent the population affected by their disease of interest. - o References: Refer to the application template. - o Description of Models, Drugs/Reagents, and Trials: See description above. - Applicant's First Author Publications - Access to Non-Commercially Available Reagents, Drugs, and Models: Confirm that you have (or will have) access to all reagents, drugs, and models necessary for the proposed research.
-This will be another component used to assess the feasibility of your research. - Sponsor Mentor Table: The Sponsor should complete this table. - Sponsor Letter: Carefully follow the rules in these guidelines as well as the template.
-The Sponsor Letter forms a critical part of the review process.
-Applicants with Sponsor Letters that follow the rules and clearly outline appropriate mentorship will have a better chance of funding. - o Budget: Refer to the application template. - Signature Page: Please ensure all signatures requested are complete.
-Electronic signatures are acceptable.